Double Click to Edit Text in ReactJS

 element with the text"Joe Abraham"

 gets rendered in the browser.
-In that case, the<span>
+In such a case, the<span>

 ’sonDoubleClick